wvxiw8/leetcode/README.md

-# Solved tasks form leetcode
+# Solved tasks from leetcode